Rcombest/cool-nect-four/README.md

 Built using JavaScript, CSS, and HTML

-dark mode background credit to: https://a.pinatafarm.com/612x521/f9813cb32a/badass-skeleton.jpg
+dark mode background image credit to: https://a.pinatafarm.com/612x521/f9813cb32a/badass-skeleton.jpg